DC Power Sources 271

 byproduct

-A material that occurs in addition to the primary product of a chemical reaction.
+A material created in addition to the primary product of a chemical reaction.
 Byproducts are sometimes harmful to the environment.

 capacity

-The amount of energy a battery can provide.
-Capacity depends on battery materials and volume.
+The amount of energy a power source can provide.
+The capacity of a battery depends on its materials and volume.

 A single unit of a battery.
 A cell contains two different metals in an electrolyte solution.